jimmykallhagen/Nordix-Yggdrasil/README.md

 - Terminal

 ### Yggdrasil's Keybinds
-well-developed system to make keybinds as efficient as possible. <br>tag The basic idea is that you should never have to let go of the mouse or move your left hand however, there are some exceptions
+well-developed system to make keybinds as efficient as possible. <br>
+The basic idea is that you should never have to let go of the mouse or move your left hand however, there are some exceptions